ChuckHill2/VideoLibrarian/Readme.md

 This is used to extract media info directly from the video files.
 It is only used during movie information download.

+#### Design Considerations

+##### Requirements
+- Organize videos on computer by various properties (view, sort and filter).
+- View on gallery on a TV via HDMI.
+Must be large enough to see from the couch but also small enough to view a number of them on a single screen.
+- Must support a LOT of videos (>1000) and be fast.
+- Must consist of a single executable.
+No "installation".
+- Properties must include things like name, description, genere, movie ratings, release date, etc.
+- Must be able to retrieve this information from the internet by itself.
+- Target audience is a normal computer user.
+Not a developer or computer expert.

+##### High-level Design Choices
+* As a web page/javascript?
+Requires many files.
+No robust means to gather properties.
+Not user-friendly installation.
+Subject to vagaries of browers.
+* Target OS?
+Microsoft Windows.
+Just because it is what I know and what my laptop runs.
+* Client-Server (irrespective of language)?
+Again, not average-user-friendly, higher complexity, and lower maintanibility.
+Does user really want a server running all the time?
+* As a standalone app?
+Easy to run, just drop into folder and execute.
+* Language
+  + C++ - Workable, but unecessary complexity and more difficult to maintain.
+  + C# - Faster and easier to maintain.
+Has no performance bottlenecks that low-level C++ needs to overcome.
+Supporting Win7+.
+Natively supports requisite https and regex.
+    - WinForms?
+Can support large number of gallery items.
+    - WPF?
+Gallery cannot support large number videos.

+Resulting decision - .net winforms.

+##### Low-level Design